19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b) any corporation, authority, board, council, commission, office or other body established by or under any public Act for a public purpose;

-“Registrar of the Subordinate Courts” includes a Deputy Registrar of the Subordinate Courts;
+“Registrar of the State Courts” includes a Deputy Registrar of the State Courts;

+[Act 5 of 2014 wef 07/03/2014]

 “Registrar of the Supreme Court” includes the Deputy Registrar and an Assistant Registrar of the Supreme Court;

 “repealed Code” means the Criminal Procedure Code (Cap.
 68, 1985 Ed.) repealed by this Code;

-“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the Subordinate Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
+“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the State Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
 88);

+[Act 5 of 2014 wef 07/03/2014]

+“State Court” means any court constituted under the State Courts Act (Cap.
+321) for the administration of criminal justice;

+[Act 5 of 2014 wef 07/03/2014]

 “stolen property” has the same meaning as in section 410 of the Penal Code (Cap.
 224);

-“Subordinate Court” means any court constituted under the Subordinate Courts Act (Cap.
-321) for the administration of criminal justice;
+[Deleted by Act 5 of 2014 wef 07/03/2014]

 “travel document” means a passport and includes any document issued by any State (including Singapore) or territory for the purpose of facilitating travel by the holder thereof;